-A VISIONARY LEADER WITH 20 YEARS OF EXPERIENCE IN OPENING, LEADING AND GROWING SOCIAL IMPACT ORGANIZATIONS
+A VISIONARY LEADER WITH MORE THAN 20 YEARS OF EXPERIENCE IN OPENING, LEADING AND GROWING SOCIAL IMPACT ORGANIZATIONS

 As a proud product of New York City public schools and a teenage idealist, I moved to Atlanta in 1992 with the intention of pursuing law as a doorway to being a public servant in service of those that had not been served by our society and its systems.
-However, in my sophomore year of college I read Jonathan Kozol’s Savage Inequalities and realized for the first time how dramatically different my educational experiences were from those less than 10 miles from me based on race and socio-economic status.
+However, in my sophomore year of college, I read Jonathan Kozol’s Savage Inequalities and realized for the first time how dramatically different my educational experiences were, as a white person, from those less than 10 miles from me based on race and socio-economic status.

 While this outraged me, it also fueled me to engage in public service through education.
-After almost 20 years of work in education and private sector (non-profits and for profits), I feel even more strongly that we must engage tirelessly in our governmental and educational systems with an emphasis on interrupting our personal and systemic perpetuation of historical disparities.
+After almost 20 years of work in education and private sector (non-profits and for profits) focused on racial justice and intersectional leadership, I feel even more strongly that we must engage tirelessly in our governmental and educational systems with an emphasis on interrupting our personal and systemic perpetuation of historical disparities.

 University of California, Berkeley